 A beacon of freedom and democracy for the world’s Chinese population

-On March 3, Freedom House released their Global Freedom Survey 2021 report, an annual global report on political rights and civil liberties composed of numerical ratings and descriptive texts for each country.
+On March 3, Freedom House released its Global Freedom Survey 2021 report, an annual global report on political rights and civil liberties composed of numerical ratings and descriptive texts for each country.
 It shows that Taiwan has been ranked as a free country scoring 94 out of the available 100 points.

 On April 17, Reporters Without Borders reported that Taiwan ranks 43rd in the world in terms of press freedom among 180 countries, just ahead of the U.S., which ranks 44th.
 Beijing does try to negatively influence news media in Taiwan, however, regulators there are discussing ways to block that influence from mainland China.
 Plus, Taiwan does not regulate its Internet access, so people in Taiwan are free to surf any website in the world and peruse news media from other sources.